AhmedMostafaAttiaaa/RAG_system/README.md

 This project uses environment variables to manage sensitive keys securely (like API keys, secrets, etc.).

 - How to use them:

     1- Create a file named .env in the root directory of the project.

     2- Add your secret environment variables inside this file.

-        - Example file:-
-        To help users know which variables they need to define, a file named .env.example is provided.
-This file is safe to share and contains placeholder keys:

 - You can duplicate it and rename to .env:
 ```bash